 Here’s the Nuts and Bolts collection from Clark’s Quick List (with several infowriting-specific modifications by Judy).

-Place strong words at the beginning and at the end.
+Place strong words at the beginning and at the end.- Activate your verbs.

 Strong verbs create action, save words, and reveal the players.
-Tools 1, 2, and 3 help infowriters make their writing clear.
+Tools 1, 2, and 3 help infowriters make their writing clear.- Be passive-aggressive.

 Use passive verbs to showcase the “victim” of action.
 This tool is of limited use to an infowriter.
-Use it sparingly, and only when Tools 1, 2, and 3 don’t really get the job done.
+Use it sparingly, and only when Tools 1, 2, and 3 don’t really get the job done.- Watch those adverbs.

 Prune the big limbs, then shake out the dead leaves.